Home Vancouver Activities and Things to Do Vancouver Educational Places BC Hydro’s Stave Falls

 The Stave Falls facilities offer self-guided tours and a 50-seat theatre.
 They are also wheelchair accessible.
 There are informational displays throughout the powerhouse and lots to learn about the site and how electricity is made.
 Expect to stay for at least 30 minutes.

-Stave Falls isn’t a place you would drive across the Lower Mainland just to get to, unless you’re on a school field trip, but it’s worth visiting if you are in the area anyway, and it is especially recommended if you’re camping close by and you need to escape from the rain.
+Stave Falls isn’t a place you would drive across the Lower Mainland just to get to, unless you’re on a school field trip.
+It’s definitely worth visiting if you are in the area anyway, however, and especially recommended if you’re camping close by and you need to escape from the rain.

 Other Information